Hearst Communications: 21st century

 In November 2023, Hearst acquired all print and digital operations owned by RJ Media Group, including the Record-Journal, seven weekly newspapers and a digital advertising agency.
 In December 2023, Hearst bought Puzzmo, a puzzle games website.

 In April 2024, Hearst acquired the Texas magazines Austin Monthly and Austin Home from Open Sky Media.
-A new organization called was created Hearst Texas Austin Media to manage the titles along with the Austin Daily newsletter which was created early that year.
+A new organization called Hearst Texas Austin Media was created to manage the titles along with the Austin Daily newsletter which was created early that year.
 Hearst bought a majority of the Motor Trend Group, including Motor Trend and its TV network counterpart, Hot Rod, Roadkill, and Automobile, in December 2024.

 In August 2024, Hearst announced it would acquire QGenda, a provider of healthcare workforce management software solutions, from investment firms Francisco Partners and ICONIQ Growth.
 QGenda became the sixth business in the Hearst Health division following the acquisition of MCG (formerly Milliman Care Guidelines) in 2012, majority stakes in Homecare Homebase in 2013 and MHK (formerly MedHOK) in 2016.

 In July 2025, Hearst announced its purchase of the Dallas Morning News.